Erie Canal Albion Main Street cover

 In this suburban corridor, there are a few places to access the canal other than the canal path.
 Lock 33 Canal Park is a great location to observe the boats traveling through the westernmost lock before reaching Lockport.
 Meridian Centre Park also provides trails that take you into the grasslands behind the Jewish Home of Rochester and back along the canal path.
 Monroe County

 Rochester’s thriving manufacturing and trade industry earned it the nickname “Young Lion of the West” for its explosive growth, followed by “The Flour City” for its abundance of flour mills along the Genesee River.
 The historic aqueduct, rebuilt in 1842, now serves as a bridge for Broad Street over the Genesee River.
-In 1918, the state redirected the canal to run along the city’s southern border through Genesee Valley Park.
+In 1918, the state redirected the canal to run along the city’s southern border through Genesee Valley Park, where it meets the river.
 Monroe County

 Greece